-ITS improves transportation safety and mobility through the integration of advanced communications technologies into the transportation infrastructure and within vehicles.6 ITS encompasses a broad range of wireless and wire line communications-based information and electronics technologies.
-This is important for freight as most of the State's goods travel on the highway system.
-In this regard, the State's ITS is critical for facilitating the efficient movement of goods and for mitigating disruptions on the system due to crashes and other forms of nonrecurring congestion.
+Intelligent transportation systems (ITS) improve transportation safety and mobility through the integration of advanced communications technologies into the transportation infrastructure and within vehicles.
+6 ITS encompasses a broad range of wireless and wire line communications-based information and electronics technologies.
+This is important for freight as most of the state's goods travel on the highway system.
+In this regard, the state's ITS is critical for facilitating the efficient movement of goods and for mitigating disruptions on the system due to crashes and other forms of non-recurring congestion.

 GDOT ITS assets located within the study area, or that are physically outside the study area but provide coverage, include the GDOT NaviGAtor, Traffic Management Center (TMC), and various field equipment.
-The GDOT NaviGAtor is the State's Advanced Traffic Management System (ATMS) which provides real-time speed, volume, and travel time data by using field devices like closed circuit television and detection cameras, ramp meters and dynamic message signs.
+The GDOT NaviGAtor is the State's Advanced Traffic Management System (ATMS) which provides real time speed, volume, and travel time data by using field devices like closed circuit television and detection cameras, ramp meters and dynamic message signs.

-The various elements of the State's ITS are managed by the GDOT TMC.
+The various elements of the state's ITS are managed by the GDOT Traffic Management Center (TMC).
 TMCs serve as operational centers with one or more human operators that provide access to all data collection, processing, and dissemination equipment available.
-Though located outside the region, the GDOT TMC monitors travel conditions on State roadways in the CORE MPO region and communicates to the traveling public (i.e., via dynamic message signs, the NaviGAtor web, and other means) useful information to improve safety and mobility.
+Though located outside the region, the GDOT TMC monitors travel conditions on state roadways in the CORE MPO region and communicates to the traveling public (i.e., via dynamic message signs, the NaviGAtor web, and other means) useful information to improve safety and mobility.
 The City of Savannah and GDOT are in the process of developing a traffic control center that will be located in the CORE MPO region to serve as a regional TMC and support ITS infrastructure and operational improvements.7